 How we use satellite data

-We use data from more than 20 geostationary and polar-orbiting satellites.
+We use data from more than 40 geostationary and polar-orbiting satellites.

-- weather map
+- map sea surface temperatures

-- Antarctic sea ice imaging
+- detect Antarctic sea ice to assist ship navigation.

 Geostationary satellites

-This allows them to take frequent images of a given region of Earth's surface and atmosphere.
+These satellites remain over the same location above the equator.
+This means they can take constant and frequent images of a given region of Earth's surface and atmosphere.

 Video: Himawari satellites: facts and figures